ansys/pyaedt/Readme.md

 - Error management
 - Variable management
 - Compatibility with Ironpython and CPython
-- Compatibility on Windows and Linux (Ironpython only, which requires further testing)
+- Compatibility with Windows and Linux (IronPython only, which requires further testing)
 - Simplification of complex API syntax thanks to data objects and PEP8 compatibility
 - Sharing of new code across the FES team with TFS
 - Reuse of most code across different solvers